7h30th3r0n3/Evil-M5Core2/README.md

 1. Connect your M5Core2 to your computer.
 2. Open the Arduino IDE and load the provided code.
-3. Ensure M5unified, TinyGpsPlus and adafruit_neopixel libraries are installed.
+3. Ensure M5unified, TinyGpsPlus, ArduinoJson and adafruit_neopixel libraries are installed.
 4. Ensure esp32 and M5stack board are installed (Error occur with esp32 3.0.0-alpha3, please use esp32 v2.0.14 and below).
 5. Place SD file content needed on the SD card. ( Needed to get IMG startup and sites folder).
 6. Ensure that the baudrates is at 115200.